ome/ngff/rfc/2/index.md

 This is a fairly cheap operation, because only json files are touched.
 Zarr version 2 and 3 metadata could even live side-by-side in the same hierarchy.
 There are [scripts available](https://github.com/scalableminds/zarrita/blob/8155761/zarrita/array_v2.py#L452-L559) that can migrate the metadata automatically.

+It is RECOMMENDED that implementations support a range of OME-Zarr versions, including versions based on Zarr version 2.

 ### Notable changes in Zarr v3